keboola/connection-docs/components/extractors/index.md

 - Configure a [Database extractor](/tutorial/load/database/);
 other SQL database extractors are configured in the exact same way.

-As bringing data into KBC is the main purpose of an extractor, go the path of least resistance:
+As bringing data into Keboola Connection is the main purpose of an extractor, go the path of least resistance:
 **Get your data in first, and then convert it to what you want it to look like.**
 To give an example, when connecting to existing information systems, do not modify the data in them.
 Such data conversion can prove to be difficult and expensive.
-Extract what you need and shape it in KBC.
+Extract what you need and shape it in Keboola Connection.

 ## Limitations
 Some extractors have **limits inherent to their sources**.
 Unfortunately, there is not much we can do about it.